 - WHO grade IV

-- Invades adjacent structures often including the cerebral aqueduct
+- Invades adjacent structures, often including the cerebral aqueduct

-- CSF dissemination common
+- Cerebrospinal fluid (CSF) dissemination common

 - Hypercellularity and increased mitoses are characteristic features